coolwanglu/pdf2htmlEX/README.md

  * run pdf2htmlEX with **--external-hint-tool=ttfautohint** to enable it
 * [For Windows]
  * Cygwin
  * or MinGW, with some modifications to pdf2htmlEX.
-See [the pdf2htmlEX page in TeX Wiki](http://oku.edu.mie-u.ac.jp/~okumura/texwiki/?pdf2htmlEX) (in Japanese), special thanks to Haruhiko Okumura
+See [pdf2htmlEX on TeX Wiki](http://oku.edu.mie-u.ac.jp/~okumura/texwiki/?pdf2htmlEX) (in Japanese), special thanks to Haruhiko Okumura

 #### Compiling